Assess Context

 Help your company avoid potential business disruptions by better understanding current and emerging sustainability trends related to your value chain.

 To ensure the resilience of your value chain, you need to understand key environmental and social trends in the contexts where your value chain partners operate.
-Begin by recognising the larger systems - like communities, ecosystems, or watersheds.
-Understand their current conditions and stability thresholds, such as the points at which water withdrawal in a catchment may lead to water scarcity, wealth inequality may spark community unrest, or social conditions may contribute to forced labour or slavery.¹ You could use various resources - internal and external insights, local community knowledge, scientific research, and third-party data.
-With a clear scope, key indicators, and reliable data, you could spot trends and risks and then strategise to address these issues effectively.²
+Begin by recognising the relevant systems like communities, ecosystems, or watersheds.
+Then build an understanding of each system’s current conditions and its stability thresholds (for a backgrounder on thresholds see here).
+Threshold examples include the points at which water withdrawal in a catchment area leads to water scarcity, wealth inequality may spark community unrest, or social conditions may enable forced labour or slavery.1 To identify such thresholds, draw on internal and external insights, local community knowledge, scientific research, and third-party data.
+Having a clear scope, key indicators, and reliable data will help you spot trends and risks, allowing you to take action proactively.2

 Apple uses tools like the World Wildlife Fund (WWF) Risk Filter and WRI's Water Risk Atlas to deliver detailed, location-specific profiles of water consumption and related risks, helping to formulate effective strategies for areas identified as high water risk, which account for roughly 46% of Apple's corporate water use.3

-SABMiller studied barley farming's environmental and social impacts when facing water scarcity in Rajasthan, India.
-The findings, highlighting the intertwined nature of water, food, and energy security, guided a more comprehensive approach to assisting farmers in its barley program.⁴
+SABMiller studied barley farming's environmental and social impacts on the context of water scarcity in Rajasthan, India.
+The findings highlighted the intertwined nature of water, food, and energy security.
+This insight guided the company towards a more comprehensive approach to assisting farmers in its barley program.4

-EXAMPLE: US Senate Bill of Xinjiang forced labour
+EXAMPLE: US Senate Bill on Xinjiang forced labour

-The US Senate bill restricting goods manufactured in Xinjiang, China, demonstrates the trend toward increasing regulatory focus on social issues in global value chains.
-As a starting point, the bill assumes goods from Xinjiang are produced with forced labour, placing the burden on companies to provide evidence that their value chain is free of forced labour.¹⁰ ¹¹
+The US Senate bill restricting goods manufactured in Xinjiang, China, demonstrates the trend towards increasing regulatory focus on social issues in global value chains.
+As a starting point, the bill assumes goods from Xinjiang are produced with forced labour, placing the burden on companies to provide evidence that their value chain is free of forced labour.10, 11

 EXAMPLE: Germany's Supply Chain Due Diligence Act